turingschool/mod-0-project-fe/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...

 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+* I can tackle these one day at a time, do my check in with my tech friends to look over the technical work.

 - What days are you going to work?
+* I am a big, use it or lose it so it will have to be daily..

 - What times on those days are you going to work?
+* I cut out blocks of my day where no one will be present and I can do what needs to be done.
+As well as times at night around 7-8:30 to go over necessary information.
+Good sleep to process the information as well.

 - Where you going to be sitting/standing as you do this?
+* I have a whole gaming setup, turned quiet zone with all the tech I would ever need.

 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+* In my journal, this is one of those tangible things I need to write down to see.
+Tangible is always good.

 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+* I ran it by the people who matter, to make sure I have time to take care of my personal related items.

 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+* A new DeLoach will be entering the world very soon, and I can guarantee I will make it work.
+Blocking out time, communicating with my team, letting them know as deadlines and this important event come closer/impact each other.

 ### Extensions